-Move over HIIT training and facial fillers because there’s a new anti-ageing creation making its delicious mark and it comes in the form of a sandwich!
+There’s a new’ look good, feel fantastic’ creation making its delicious mark and it comes in the form of a sandwich!
 We sat down and talked to its creator – the insanely fabulous Julie Montagu.

 We are well aware that it’s not just what you put on your skin that keeps you looking young but what you put into your body too.
 So Lumity was delighted to interview health and wellness expert Julie Montagu, who has just created the perfect anti-ageing lunch.

 She’s fit, she’s a mum of four and she’s the Future Countess of Sandwich, so it seems only fitting that Julie Montagu is the brains behind the ultimate anti-ageing lunch.
 The ‘Ladies of London’ reality TV star and founder of the ‘Flexi Foodie Academy’ has designed a new range of health and beauty sandwiches.

 Julie has made a full sandwich spa menu.
 This includes a mood-enhancing sandwich, a hair conditioning wrap and a bloat preventing pitta pocket, but we have to admit that the ‘Roll Back the Clock’ wrap is the one that’s really caught our attention.

 Julie teamed up with gluten and wheat free food brand BFree and used their multigrain wrap as the base for this particular delight.
 Inside you’ll find sweet potato, romaine lettuce, red onion, spinach, yellow pepper, black olives, sundried tomatoes, sesame seeds and olive oil.

 “It’s not like you are going to eat this sandwich once and wake up in the morning immediately looking younger,” Julie says.
 “But research has shown that certain ingredients can help get fight free radicals that cause us to age prematurely.
 The free radicals are the things that you can breathe in or eat.
 We therefore want antioxidants to help fight them. “